barrettcarter/GatorSpec/README.md

 This system consists of a mini Ocean Optics UV-Visible spectrophotometer (STS-UV) and a miniature Hamamatsu xenon flash lamp housed in a 3D-printed enclosure and controlled using a Python script run on a Raspberry Pi.

 # Setup
-The system was originally developed to be run using a Raspberry Pi model 3B+ with the Raspbian Stretch OS.
-Later, the system was upgraded to a RPi model 4 with 1 GB of RAM running Raspberry Pi OS.
+This version of the repository was developed to be used with a RPi model 4 with 1 GB of RAM running Raspberry Pi OS (Bullseye, 32-bit).
-The system uses a Python library called 'seabreeze' which can be installed on the RPi using pip in the RPi terminal window by typing in the following command:
+The control program uses a Python library called 'seabreeze' which can be installed on the RPi using pip in the RPi terminal window by typing in the following command:

 pip install seabreeze